 How to Reduce the Risk of Obesity in Food Desert Areas

-Because of the lack of supermarkets and food stores that provide inexpensive, whole healthy foods such as brown rice, canned Tuna, Greek yoghurt, and frozen or freshly bagged vegetables, residents in food deserts are left with two unfortunate food store choices: small convenience stores and fast food joints.
+Because of the lack of supermarkets and food stores that provide inexpensive, whole healthy foods such as brown rice, canned tuna, Greek yogurt, and frozen or freshly bagged vegetables, residents in food deserts are left with two unfortunate food store choices: small convenience stores and fast food joints.
 Neither of these places provides healthy food let alone the inexpensive healthy food.

 Fast food joints and restaurants serve high-calorie as well as high-fat foods.
-These two types of foods also serve as the major contributors to nations’ obesity epidemic.
-Provided with easy access to obesity-epidemic-causing foods, residents in food deserts suffer greater risk of obesity.
+These two types of foods also serve as the major contributors to the nations’ obesity epidemic.
+Provided with easy access to obesity-epidemic-causing foods, residents in food deserts suffer a greater risk of obesity.

 What are the solutions?
 Access to good, healthy food is the first step.
 Supermarkets are obviously not the only place that can provide this service.
 Farmers’ markets, community food initiatives, and neighborhood convenience stores can also do the work.

-Unfortunately, providing access to healthy food does not guarantee behavioral change of the residents.
+Unfortunately, providing access to healthy food does not guarantee the behavioral change of the residents.
 So, since supermarkets on their own will not be successful in changing the eating habits of the residents of food deserts, what else can be done?

-In conclusion, connection between food deserts and obesity are greatly correlated.
-Food desert areas tend to have a very limited access to healthy and affordable foods for the residents.
+In conclusion, the connection between food deserts and obesity is greatly correlated.
+Food desert areas tend to have very limited access to healthy and affordable foods for the residents.
 Food stores in these areas usually provide sugary, fatty, junk foods with easier access.